 1700 Building, 006

 Josh Knox received his B.S. in Biology from the University of Illinois-Chicago.
 He worked in infectious disease research before completing his professional PA education at UW-Madison in 2000.
-Josh completed a post-graduate clinical fellowship in gastroenterology and hepatology at the Medical College of Wisconsin in 2001.
+Josh completed a post-graduate clinical fellowship in Gastroenterology and Hepatology at the Medical College of Wisconsin in 2001.
 Mr. Knox practiced at the Medical College of Wisconsin and Froedtert hospital from 2000-09.
-Josh currently practices emergency medicine and serves as the associate director of the Marquette Emergency Medicine Post-graduate PA program.
+Josh currently practices emergency medicine part-time and serves as the associate director of the Marquette-Aurora-CHW Emergency Medicine Post-graduate PA program.
 His areas of clinical expertise include gastroenterology, hepatology, emergency medicine, and evidence based medicine.

-Mr. Knox is active in social justice and public health matters including crafting novel educational experiences for future PA’s in homelessness and food security issues.
-His educational research interests include application of sociocultural learning theory to PA education and simulation in healthcare education.
+Mr. Knox is active in social justice and public health issues in the Milwaukee community.
+He crafts novel educational experiences for future PA’s in homelessness medical care and food security issues.
+Josh’s educational research interests include application of sociocultural learning theory and Jesuit pedagogy to PA education, quality improvement in assessment and simulation in healthcare education.
 Josh serves as an ambassador for the National Health Service Corps and as a grant reviewer for HRSA PA educational training grants.